-The Practice Diaries offers a process of writing and reflection for individuals who wish to deepen their understanding of self and work.
-It also has relevance for people who wish to embark on a new career trajectory or are transitioning into life beyond formal employment.
-This could be due to parenthood, retirement, illness or any life change.
+The Practice Diaries offers a process of journaling and reflection for individuals who wish to deepen their understanding of self and work.
+It also has relevance for people who wish to embark on a new career trajectory or are experiencing a significant life transition.
+This could be due to parenthood; menopause; retirement; illness; loss or any life change.
 It is a structured process that runs over six sessions.

-This group supervision process uses learning journals to deepen professional reflection and growth.
+This group supervision process uses journaling to deepen professional reflection and to expand working life.
 The size of each group is kept small (approximately four people).
 It is a structured process that runs over eight sessions.
-2 CEUs at Level One are allocated per session.
-One session is dedicated to ethics and accrues 2 ethics points (16 CEUs in total).

-Workshops are held at intervals throughout the year.
-They use journaling, creativity and conversation to connect with working life in an atmosphere of sharing, deep listening and experiential learning in a small group context.
+Journaling, creativity and conversation are used to connect with working life in an atmosphere of sharing, deep listening and experiential learning in a small group context.